habitus-eu/HabitusGUI/README.md

 # 1 Installation

 We anticipate that HabitusGUI will be installed on a server environment, where the typical user will not have to worry about the installation process.
-The instructions below are primarily created to allow for testing purposes.

-## 1.1 Install locally without Docker
+## 1.1 Install without Docker

 This approach assumes that all HabitusGUI dependencies, such as GGIR, PALMSpy, and PALMSplus, are available in the work environment.